Difference Between 10k, 14k, 18k & 24k Gold?

 Let us move on to 18K gold, it is the purest form of gold that is put to use.
 With a huge 75% chunk of pure gold and merely 25% alloy.
 18 Karat gold is the best form of gold used for making jewelry.
 18 parts of 24 are gold.

-18k gold has a very rich yellow look to it and hence looks phenomenal while used in wedding rings.
+18k gold has a vibrant yellow look to it and hence looks phenomenal while used in wedding rings.
 However 18k gold is equally expensive, and because of the nickel used in it is also prone to allergies.
 More so, because 18k gold is so pure it is soft too, making it impossible to endure scratches.

-Hence there are two things you need to consider whether you have a budget for this and if you’re in an active life setting will this be a durable decision.
+Hence there are two things you need to consider whether you have a budget for this and if you’re in an active life setting will this be a durable decision?